anonymousxtest/methodological-choices-impact/README.md

-The dataset.zip file contains 2 folders: `repo-data` and `repo-bug-data` The `scripts` folder contains all the source code use to process data and generate the graphs.
+The dataset.zip file contains 2 folders: `repo-data` and `repo-bug-data` The `scripts` folder contains all the source code used to process data and generate the graphs.

 ## repo-data
 This folder contains 53 `.json` files, each belonging to one of the 53 Java open-source projects.